Prostitution in Latvia: Legal situation

 Legally, the prostitution in Latvia is governed by the "Regulations Regarding Restriction of Prostitution" issued by the Cabinet of Ministers.
 A Restriction of Prostitution law to codify the Regulations is currently being developed.

 Prostitutes must have reached age of majority, which is 18 in Latvia.
 A prostitute may not provide services while having herpes infection, dermatophytosis, pubic lice, gonococcal infection, chlamydia, scabies, leprosy or syphilis.
 A person who has HIV infection is banned from providing sexual services.

 Although prostitution is regulated in Latvia, brothels and other forms of procuring are illegal.
 Persons are prohibited to join in groups in order to offer and provide sexual services for fee or to receive orders for sexual services.
 The managers of entertainment and recreational establishments must ensure that sexual services for fee are not offered, provided and received in their establishments.

 According to the law "Any activity of the third person which promotes prostitution is prohibited" and "Persons are prohibited to join in groups in order to offer and provide sexual services..."
 The prostitutes may only operate in a residence rented or owned by them.
 However, they may not provide services if neighbours object.
 Furthermore, the residence may not be closer than one hundred meters from a school or a church.
-Any violation of restrictions on prostitution is punished by a fine in an amount up to 350–700 Euro for a person and 700–1400 Euro for a company.
+Any violation of restrictions on prostitution is punished by a fine in an amount up to 350–700 euros for a person and 700–1400 euros for a company.

 Former Parliamentary Secretary of Ministry of the Interior Evika Siliņa explains that the complexity of issues and differences in opinion make the discussions complicated.
 The leader of Resource Centre for Women Marta Iluta Lāce says that it is the exploiters that should be brought to responsibility foremost.

 History

-Before 2015, it was a requirement for prostitutes to receive a health card from a venereologist and undergo a health check every month, and that they must be able to produce the health card on client's request.
+Before 2015, it was a requirement for prostitutes to receive a health card from a venereologist and undergo a health check every month, and that they must be able to produce the health card on a client's request.
 The change was implemented due to a resolution by the European Parliament and the UN Convention that forbids registration of sexual workers.

 On 28 July 2015, the Cabinet of Ministers set a goal to create a bill regarding the restrictions of prostitution until 1 January 2017.
 On 1 September, an inter-institutional work group was formed to work on the bill.
 On 7 February 2017, the government extended the deadline until September 1.
 The bill was delivered to Cabinet of Ministers on September 7 with many objections and its development was further extended to 1 June 2018.
 The changes were preliminarily expected to come in effect on 1 January 2020.
 One of the proposed directions was to establish prostitution as a profession with taxable income, however this proposal was declined.
 The law is expected to increase the age limit for both the worker and the client to 25 years.